freerbeing/peoplespoetry/content/about/index.md

 All upcoming poetry for the people nights and festivals will be shared in this group.

-Along with poems from our events that moved you
+Along with poems from our events that moved you.

 Be apart of the movement that just by being you and standing in your truth will change the world.

-All our love inspiration and encouragement
+All our love inspiration and encouragement,

 ### Ali P and Hannah Mama-Skye